mcarter6061/FetchedResultsCoordinator/README.md

 ## Objective-C usage

-There are versions of `FetchedResultsCoordinator`, `SimpleTableDataSource` and `SimpleCollectionDataSource` which have been specialized to model objects of type `NSManagedObject` and cells of type `UITableViewCell`/`UICollectionViewCell`.
+There are versions of `FetchedResultsCoordinator`, `FetchedTableDataSource` and `SimpleCollectionDataSource` which have been specialized to model objects of type `NSManagedObject` and cells of type `UITableViewCell`/`UICollectionViewCell`.
 The specialized versions are exposed to Objective-C using those same names, so all three classes can be used in Objective-C code, just without the advantage of knowing the model object subclass and the cell view subclass in method arguments.

 ## Author